An Intersection of Saint Louis Lives, Times and Places

 Many of the people living in close proximity to the intersection of Lucas and Garrison and listed on Plate 71 were prominent leaders who lived fascinating lives – Saint Louis luminaries whose stories have been lost or forgotten over time.
-Exploring the lives of these Saint Louisans will be the basis of the profiles that we will assemble.
-Many were very successful, and they gave back to the city they loved.
+Many of these people were very successful, and they gave back to the city they loved.
+The lives of these Saint Louisans will be the basis of the profiles that we will assemble.

 Rabbit Trails, Back Stories and Coincidences

-The initial research targets will be the 104 names listed on Plate 71.
+The initial research targets will be the 104 names and places listed on Plate 71.
 We know that many of the residents living around Lucas and Garrison in 1875 were remarkable people who lived intriguing and eventful lives and made a difference in their community.
 Their stories are fascinating.
 Often their stories lead us down rabbit trails, back stories and coincidences of Saint Louis history.
 This is the thrill of the journey – unchartered, obsessive research simply for the sake of seeing where it will take us!
 When the “Following a Rabbit Trail” marker appears on a page or post, simply click on it to follow that trail for more information.

 Possibly Interesting, But So What?